warteamx/rosarabbit/source/books/skill/transcend-scott_barry_kaufman.md

+---
+title: Transcend
+---

-# 📘 Book Review: *Transcend* by Scott Barry Kaufman
+## 📘 Book Review: *Transcend* by Scott Barry Kaufman

+> To transcend is to grow beyond the self by balancing security with purpose, love, and awe.

 ## 📚 Metadata